Travel blogging is not that easy.

 There’s no such thing as easy money with travel blogging…

-Whoever said that it is easy to make money blogging said a blatant lie, and I realized that fairly quickly.
-Friends who have been blogging for various years warned me that money would take a while to come and predicted that I wouldn’t be making a dime for at least a year or a year and a half.
+Whoever said that it is easy to make money blogging said a blatant lie, and you’d better realize that quickly.
+Money takes a while to come – and it takes a lot of effort.

 …and there is not just one, established way to make money with travel blogging

-What I have learnt in these 15 months of full time blogging is that a blog is generally just a platform, a way to showcase a number of services.
-It just takes a while to decide which is the most viable way to earn a living through a blog, and this is something completely personal: what works for one, may not work for the other.
+A blog is generally just a platform, a way to showcase a number of services.
+It just takes a while to decide which is the most viable way to earn a living through a blog, and this is something completely personal: what works for me, may not work for you.

 When travel blogging, it’s good to have haters